Training camp practice

-Zac Canty enters his third season with the Cardinals and fifth in the NFL after joining the team’s scouting department in May, 2012.
-He was promoted to an area scout in May, 2014 with the responsibility of scouting the northeast region of the country.
+Zac Canty enters his fourth season with the Cardinals and sixth in the NFL after joining the team’s scouting department in May, 2012.
+He was promoted to an area scout in May, 2014 with the responsibility of scouting the northeast region of the country for the Cardinals.
 Canty joined Arizona as the team’s representative with the National Football Scouting service after spending two seasons (2010-11) with the Chicago Bears as a Pro Personnel Assistant.

-Canty began his scouting career with the Bears in 2010 where he assisted both the pro and college scouting departments.
+Canty began his scouting career with the Bears in 2010 and assisted both the pro and college scouting departments.
 In his first season with Chicago, the Bears won the NFC North and reached the NFC Championship game.

 He played wide receiver at Cornell University from 2005-08 and was a three-year starter for the Big Red where he finished his career with 141 receptions for 1,442 yards and seven touchdowns.
 He had his best season as a senior when he collected a career-high 51 receptions for 496 yards and a touchdown.